jdrco/beacons/README.md

 docker compose up --build
 ```

+You may need to run with `sudo` on Linux systems

 - Builds and starts the FastAPI + PostgreSQL containers.
 - Backend API will be live at: [http://localhost:8000](http://localhost:8000)